 Analog Gateways are suitable for businesses migrating from legacy telephone systems such as PSTN to VoIP.

-These gateways transform the standard analog signal to digital VoIP signal resulting in cheap call charges.
+These gateways transform the standard analog signal into a digital VoIP signal, resulting in lower call charges.
 It offers FXO and FXS ports that help an organization connect its analog phones to a VoIP network comfortably.

 This is a viable option for small offices that want to avoid implementing a whole phone system upgrade.
 Analog VoIP Gateways let businesses use VoIP technology without changing their existing network.

-Analog VoIP gateways use FXS and FXO ports, allowing organizations to utilize VoIP technology while upgrading telecom systems economically.
+Analog VoIP gateways use FXS and FXO ports.
+This enables organizations to utilize VoIP technology while upgrading their media gateway at a lower cost.

 2. Digital VoIP Gateways

-An ISDN to VoIP Gateway is a system that helps companies using conventional phone lines (such as PRI and ISDN) transition to VoIP.
-It’s ideal for medium—to large-sized corporations that receive dozens of calls daily.
+An ISDN to VoIP Gateway is a system that helps companies using conventional phone lines, such as PRI and ISDN, transition to VoIP.
+It’s ideal for medium to large-sized corporations that receive dozens of calls daily.
+VoIP communication relies heavily on IP networks for transmitting voice data efficiently.

 3. Wireless VoIP Gateways